 I plan to present Physics in 8 easy pieces.
 Let’s meet them now.

 Mechanics is the study of objects that move and interact with one another.
 Engineers call it Statics (objects not moving) and Dynamics (objects that move).
 Ever wonder if you dropped a pebble off a building, at what speed would it hit the ground?
 Mechanics can tell you.
 Want to know how big of a winch you might need to pull a car out of a ditch?
 Mechanics can tell you.
 Want to know how much fuel your rocket needs to get to orbit?
 Mechanics can tell you.
-I hope this gives you an idea what mechanics is all about.

 - Vibrations and Waves